Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Introduction

-Specifically, as shown in Figure~\ref{fig:intro1} and~\ref{fig:intro2}, although multiple positive examples all share high similarity with the anchor, the transitive similarity does not always exist among positives, e.g., (S1, S2) and (S1, S3) have similar meanings but (S2, S3) do not.
+Specifically, we calculate similarity scores among multiple positives to emphasize the unique effect of multiple positives especially in multi-lingual scenarios.
+As shown in Figure~\ref{fig:intro1} and~\ref{fig:intro2}, although multiple positive examples all share high similarity with the anchor, the transitive similarity does not always exist among positives, e.g., (S1, S2) and (S1, S3) have similar meanings but (S2, S3) do not.
 While in multi-lingual settings shown in Figure~\ref{fig:intro3} and~\ref{fig:intro4} where translations are used as positives, multiple positives can provide cross-lingual information from diverse languages.
 Moreover, multilingual translation guarantees transitivity of similarity across positive examples, leading to effective CL with multiple positives.

-Motivated by the aforementioned discussion, in this paper, we investigate the impact of CL with multiple positives for multi-lingual sentence embeddings and propose a novel approach \MN{} (\textbf{M}ulti-lingual \textbf{P}ositives in \textbf{C}ontrastive \textbf{L}earning) for sentence embedding to effectively leverage multiple positives to improve the quality of multi-lingual sentence embeddings.
+Motivated by the aforementioned discussion, in this paper, we investigate the impact of CL with multiple positives especially for multi-lingual sentence embeddings and propose \MN{} (\textbf{M}ulti-lingual \textbf{P}ositives in \textbf{C}ontrastive \textbf{L}earning), a novel approach for sentence embedding to effectively leverage multiple positives to improve the quality of multi-lingual sentence embeddings.
 Specifically, we construct multiple positive instances by collecting multi-lingual translations for the anchor sentence.
-Besides, we propose to utilize a multi-positive loss function to effectively learn from the multiple positives, in which the conventional contrastive correlation and structural information among multi-lingual translation are learned simultaneously.
+Besides, we propose to utilize a multi-positive loss function to effectively learn from the multiple positives, in which the conventional contrastive correlation and structural information among multi-lingual translations are learned simultaneously.
+To the best of our knowledge, we are the first to explore the impact from multiple positives to multi-lingual sentence embeddings.